BennyBwk/be5prayertestbot/README.md

-# t(ACTS)bot
+# SevenThreeBot

-This is a telegram bot to help take attendance.
+🦁 SevenThree Bot is based off the verse in Proverbs 7:3

 ## Getting Started